Rare earths and Uranium Exploration Company

 Stay up to date with all the new and exciting news we have to share about our projects

-Within the drill core, we’ve unearthed up to 0.34 wt% U3O8, marking significant progress in our exploration journey.
+Within the drill core, we’ve discovered up to 0.34 wt% U3O8, marking significant progress in our exploration journey.

-Our comprehensive geophysical studies include electromagnetic, ground gravity, magnetics, Very Low Frequency assessments, Resistivity Depth Imaging, and radiometrics, providing a holistic view of the property.
+Our comprehensive geophysical studies include electromagnetic, ground gravity, magnetics, Very Low Frequency assessments, Resistivity Depth Imaging, and radiometrics.

 Appia’s mission is rooted in the growing global demand for clean, reliable energy.
 The exploration company is dedicated to supporting various industries in their use of uranium.
 By uncovering uranium resources with the potential to supply nuclear power generation, Appia aims to play a vital role in the global transition to cleaner and more sustainable energy sources.